petuls/bot/README.md

-# TEST
+# Test Discord bot

-This is a bot 4 Discord, made using AI.
+This is an AI Discord bot prototype, everything is subject to change.
+Made mostly by AI.